kaleigh-west/DS4002_Project3/README.md

 This script will:

+- Augment training data
+- Reserve 20% of the training data for validation while training
+- Apply MobileNetV2 preprocessing
-- Combine Fake.csv and True.csv
+- Plot training and validation loss across epochs
-- Clean the headline text
-- Create `DATA/headlines_clean.csv`
-- Train the TF-IDF Logistic Regression classifier
+- Evaluate final MobileNetV2 model on
-- Output accuracy, precision, recall, F1 score, and confusion matrix
+- Output a classification report showing precision, recall, F1-score, and support for each diagnosis class in the test set
+- Output a confusion matrix as a heatmap plot

 ---